 In Godzilla, Doctor Serizawa is seen burning the notes for the creation of the Oxygen Destroyer, and implicitly destroyed the prototypes as well.
 Of course, the knowledge still exists in his brain, and there's only one thing to be done about that.

 And notably, the prototype didn't work until the mechanic had made some modifications to the design.
+(In fact it killed three test pilots, making the inventor doubly determined to abandon it.)

 Classic example: In the failed pilot TV movie Exo-Man from 1977, a scientist is attempting to create an ill-defined compound or alloy that will do something equally ill-defined but apparently magical with ultraviolet energy.
 The research process consists of the scientist and his assistants mixing up batches of stuff and testing them, over and over again.
 Naturally, the only sample that works is the one that gets whipped up by one of the assistants just goofing around and tossing random junk into the mix — right before he is killed by mob hitmen in the same attack that paralyzes the scientist.
 In perfect keeping with this trope, the scientist doesn't think to analyze the working sample to figure out what it is and reproduce it, thus achieving his original research goals.
 Instead he builds a suit of power armor using the few bits of the stuff he has, and goes out fighting crime in it.